Tophernad/JNUC-2026/README.md

 - **Computer Lock Status** — Locked / Lock Pending / Unlocked (macOS and iOS/iPadOS)
 - **Platform** — iPad / iPhone / AppleTV (iOS/iPadOS only)

-Authenticates against the Jamf Pro API using a keychain-backed bearer token, walks the Advanced Searches for each health state, and PATCHes the corresponding Extension Attributes on every device.
+Authenticates against the Jamf Pro API using a keychain-backed bearer token, walks the Advanced Searches for each health state, and updates the corresponding Extension Attributes on every device.

-Before running, update the Extension Attribute IDs and Advanced Search IDs in the config block to match the objects you create in your own Jamf server.

 ### 📄 `Jamf Extension Attribute Updater SETUP.md`

 Step-by-step setup guide for the script above.
-Covers everything from zero — creating the API role and client, building the required Extension Attributes and Advanced Searches, storing the API credential in the OS keychain, and scheduling the script.
+Covers everything from start to finish, creating the API role and client, building the required Extension Attributes and Advanced Searches, storing the API credential in the OS keychain, and scheduling the script.
 No prior Jamf API experience required.

 ### 📁 `Extension Attributes/`